 - The cardholder must appear in normal street attire (no costumes), without a hat or other headgear and no dark glasses.

 - The photograph must be that of the cardholder only (no other people, no animals or objects, etc., are permitted).

 Any photo submitted will be reviewed for adherence to these requirements.
-The DartCard Office reserves the right not to accept any photo.
+The DartCard office reserves the right to reject any photo.

 New Undergraduate & Graduate Students

-Information for obtaining your new student ID card will be available in late-spring, including an invitation to submit a photo online for the ID card.
+Information for new UG students to obtain their new student ID card will be available in late-spring.
+Graduate students may receive an invitation to submit their photo online for the ID card.

 Valid ID (driver’s license/permit, non-driver ID, passport, or other government issued ID) must be shown to pick up a first-time ID card.

-If your submitted photo is rejected for any reason, you will be able to re-submit another picture.
+If your submitted photo is rejected for any reason, you will be able to re-submit with another picture.

 For the Fall Term cycle, once your submitted photo is accepted, the card is sent to print.

 The option to submit uploaded photos for ID cards is offered to new First-Year, Transfer and Exchange, and Graduate/Professional Schools students.

 If your ID card has been lost, stolen, or damaged, please email or visit our office to inquire.
 Please do not upload a photo as this will NOT serve as your request for a replacement.

 If you would like to only update your photo, please email or call to inquire.
 Please do not upload a photo as there are other implications to consider.
 The photo update may not be processed due to scheduled ID card preparations for new/incoming students, or there may be a delay.
 Alternately, if uploaded, the photo may be processed and a replacement ID card may be printed.
 This would deactivate an existing ID card, and a $25.00 replacement fee may be assessed.

 How-To: Photo Upload